Anthony-J-Garot/ultra-mqtt/README.md

 what any self-respecting Piglet wants to be.
 Thus, run.sh now allows a second argument to name the simulator to invoke at run-time.

-The first alternate simulator was send_random().
+The first alternate simulator was random_scatter().
 While this works, and is similar to the Device Simulator on the Losant website, it doesn't seem real-world.
 Maybe there is a stress-testing scenario that might benefit from this, but I am scratching my head on this.

-The send_random_walk() simulator was next, which better represents actual real-world data.
+The random_walk() simulator was next, which better represents actual real-world data.
 At the time of this writing, I noticed that the overnight values seem to cling toward the upper bound.
 I'm switching over to secrets.SystemRandom for random number generation,